by Brook Walsh

 5. BECOME AN AUTHORIZED USER ON ANOTHER ACCOUNT

-That said, make sure that whoever is adding you does in fact have great credit.
-If they also have less than perfect credit, it could actually do more harm than good.
+That said, make sure that whoever is adding you does have great credit.
+If they also have less than perfect credit, it could do more harm than good.

 Brook Walsh is from Northern Michigan and understands lifestyle based real estate investing which is one of the reasons he's chosen to pursue his dream of helping real estate investors with their home buying needs.
 Learn more about Brook or start your home search now.